dagibbins186/UFOs/README.md

 Over time, the project could benefit from some improvements.
 For example, the table's filter requires inputs to hold a particular format.
 If a user puts 1/13/10 instead of 1/13/2010, the data will not show.
 The next iteration will allow for this flexibility.
 \
 \
 In addition, some filters do not effectively display information.
 While there are only five entries if the user enters Cajon, CA. 109 entries display if the user picks "us" for country.
-A summary that shows the number of results or graphs them will help users make meaning if there are numerous entries.
+A summary that shows the number of results or graphs them will help users make meaning for numerous entries.